Mix. In a large bowl, combine the water, active sourdough, and sugar and stir to combine.

 Shape dough.
 Turn the dough out onto a lightly floured surface.
 Slightly flatten the dough into a rectangular shape, fold it in the corners, and roll it up, tucking it in the ends.

 Prep for baking.
-1 hour before you bake the bread, remove the dough from the fridge and let it warm to room temperature.
+One hour before you bake the bread, remove the dough from the fridge and let it warm to room temperature.
 About 30 minutes before your dough is ready, place your Dutch oven into the oven on the lowest rack and preheat to 450°F.

 Score the dough.
-Transfer your dough onto parchment paper or a silicone bread mat.
+Place your dough onto parchment paper or a silicone bread mat.
 Using a bread razor (or a very sharp knife), score the dough vertically along the midline (you can make fun designs at this point).

 Cool.
 Remove the bread from the oven and let it cool for 20 minutes before cutting into it.